 Nanocharacterization and Fabrication Instrumentation

 A Zeiss Sigma VP Field Emission Scanning Electron Microscope (FE-SEM) with an Oxford Instruments energy dispersive X-ray spectrometer (EDS) X-Max 80^2.
 The FE-SEM is equipped with an in-lens SE2 detector, a back-scatter detector, and STEM detector in addition to the standard Everhart-Thornley SE2 detector.
-It can be run in low pressure mode with a cathodouminescence detector for imaging of non-conductive samples.
+It can be run in variable pressure mode with a cathodouminescence detector for imaging of non-conductive samples.

 A Hitachi TM-1000 table top SEM was acquired through a grant from the Connecticut Office of Workforce Competitiveness.
 This instrument operates at 15 kV and operates in either standard or charge reduction mode.
 Images are obtained using a backscatter detector.
 Reduced vacuum requirements allow for minimal specimen preparation.
 The instrument is outfitted with an analytical drift detector for energy dispersive X-ray spectrometry (EDS, Oxford Instruments) with no liquid nitrogen requirement.This SEM is used for research (e.g. REU and RET programs) as well as educational outreach with the "Seeing is Believing" Initiative.